Sup3rlum/SharkParser/README.md

 # SharkParser
 A mathematical expression parser and evaluator for .NET.
-It is inteded to enable more extensive grammar, as well as more flexibility by having a complete functional approach.
+It is inteded to enable more extensive grammar, as well as more flexibility by having a completely functional approach.

 ## Getting Started